nmshd/documentation/_includes/scenarios/integrate/updating-identityattributes-of-yourself.md

 ### Parameters

-- `attributeId` of the succeeded RepositoryAttribute
+- `attributeId` of the succeeded private IdentityAttribute without `shareInfo`
 - The address of the `peer`

 ### On Success

 - The response returns a `predecessor` and a `successor` Attribute.
 - The `predecessor` is an updated version of the own shared IdentityAttribute that was shared with the peer most recently.
 It has the `succeededBy` field set to the `successor`'s ID.
-- The `successor` is a new own shared IdentityAttribute version with the content of the succeeded RepositoryAttribute.
+- The `successor` is a new own shared IdentityAttribute version with the content of the succeeded private IdentityAttribute.
 Its `succeeds` property links to the `predecessor`.

 ### On Failure

 - The response cannot be created, if the `peer` is unknown.
+- The response cannot be created, if the `attributeId` belongs to a RelationshipAttribute.
-- The response cannot be created, if the `attributeId` doesn't belong to a valid RepositoryAttribute.
+- The response cannot be created, if the `attributeId` belongs to an IdentityAttribute with a `shareInfo`.
 - The response cannot be created, if you already notified the peer about the succession of the Attribute.
 - The response cannot be created, if you haven't shared a version of the Attribute with the peer before.
 To initially share an Attribute, use the ShareIdentityAttribute use case.
 - The response cannot be created, if the parameters are malformed.